WD-XL Lubrifont

 Originally a fun side project font, some functionalities are tested on this font too.
 We will be introducing Simplified/Traditional character conversions, letting the font to convert one-to-one characters automatically (such as 語-语), while options will be provided to users for one-to-many characters. smpl (Simplified forms) will convert Traditional characters to Simplified characters, while trad (Traditional forms) will convert Simplified characters to Traditional characters.

-This feature is not available in most softwares.
+This feature is only available in Adobe software and browsers.
 You may try this functionality in browser at the next section.

 In version 2.000, we have introduced a single TrueType collection font (TTC) that merges both SC and TC version of the font into a single font file.
 This has drastically reduced the file size and provides the ability to change the localization of characters to fit both Simplified Chinese and Traditional Chinese.
 By setting the language of the text, the characters will change to the localized form automatically.